ritrafa/Gib-Work-Bounties/.github/ISSUE_TEMPLATE/template_technical_review.md

 Conduct a detailed technical review of [Product/Feature Name], focusing on usability, functionality, and technical soundness.

 ### Reward
-$300 USD for a comprehensive review that adheres to the outlined criteria.
+$300 USDC for a comprehensive review that adheres to the outlined criteria.

 ## Relevant Links